Gonzaga University School of Law is committed to the growing field of intellectual property and patent law.

 - Have an Engineering degree from an accredited college or university.

-Scholarship amount will be determined by the Office of Admissions.
-Awards generally range between $10,000 and $20,000 annually, but may vary.
+Scholarship amounts vary and will be determined by the Office of Admissions.

 Requirements for Renewability: